Goal-oriented error estimation for the reduced basis method, with application to sensitivity analysis: Methodology

 \subsection{Preliminaries}

-\paragraph{Reference problem} We begin by setting up the context of the reduced basis method for affine-parameterized linear partial differential equations presented in \cite{nguyen2005certified}.
-Our reference problem is the following: given a parameter tuple $\mu \in \mathcal P \subset \R^p$, find $u(\mu)$, the solution (in a discretized functional space $X$ of finite dimension) of:
+\paragraph{Reference problem} We begin by setting up the context of the reduced basis method for affine-parametrized linear partial differential equations presented in \cite{nguyen2005certified}.
+Our reference problem is the following: given a parameter tuple $\mu \in \mathcal P \subset \R^p$, and the vector space $X=\R^\mathcal N$ (for $\mathcal N\in\N$), find $u(\mu)$, the solution of: